Cash flow forecasting: what it is and how to do it

 Cash flow forecasts vs budgets: what's the difference?

-Why you need both: Budgets help you set financial targets, while cash flow forecasts ensure you can pay your bills on time.
-Together, they give you a stronger foundation for business planning.
+You need both tools working together.
+Budgets help you set financial targets, while cash flow forecasts ensure you can pay your bills on time.

 What are the key components of a cash flow forecast?

-Every cash flow forecast includes five essential components that track your money from start to finish:
+Every cash flow forecast includes five essential components that track your money from start to finish.

-• Starting balance: The cash you have at the beginning of the forecast period
+- Starting balance: the cash you have at the beginning of the forecast period

-• Money coming in: Expected income from sales, loans, grants, or asset sales
+- Money coming in: expected income from sales, loans, grants or asset sales

-• Money going out: Planned expenses including bills, payroll, loan payments, and purchases
+- Money going out: planned expenses including bills, payroll, loan payments and purchases

-• Net cash flow: The difference between money in and money out for the period
+- Net cash flow: the difference between money in and money out for the period

-• Ending balance: The cash you'll have at the end of the period
+- Ending balance: the cash you'll have at the end of the period

 How to create a cash flow forecast